-A new fire alarm system is recommended, per current the HCPSS standards.
-The system will consist of manual pull stations, smoke detectors, heat detectors, sprinkler flow and tamper switches, as well as horns and strobes.
+A new fire alarm system will be provided, per current HCPSS standards.
+The system will consist of manual pull stations, smoke detectors, heat detectors, sprinkler flow and tamper switches, as well as strobes and speakers for voice evacuation.
 A graphic annunciator panel will be located at the main entrance.
 An autodialer will be provided for communication of alarm to the local monitoring agency.
 The entire fire alarm system will be designed in accordance with the state of Maryland Fire Code, International Building Code, and National Fire Protection Association.
 All audible, visible, and initiating devices will be designed to meet ADA requirements.